Audi A1 Sportback Review & Prices

 Space and practicality

-Smartly designed and impressively spacious, the A1 Sportback is a practical supermini, but visibility isn’t great
+Smartly designed and impressively spacious, the A1 Sportback is a practical small car, but visibility isn’t great

 Space in the back seats

-In the rear, the A1 Sportback offers a little more flexibility than comparative small hatches, and has the Mini knocked into a cocked hat.
+In the rear, the A1 Sportback offers a little more flexibility than comparative small hatches, and it’s vastly roomier and more practical than even the five-door version of the Mini Cooper.
 It’ll fit four adults in relative comfort, given it’s a small car, and is certainly near the top of the class for rear seat comfort.
 There are two ISOFIX mounting points.

 Boot space